raunit-x/Natural-Language-Processing-ML/README.md

 # Natural-Language-Processing-ML
 Some projects which use NLP in classification.
-NLTK and Sklearn used in python
+NLTK and Sklearn used in python.
+1) Movie Review Project
 1) Movie Reviews classification:
    In this project, 2000 movie reviews are processed using NLP from NLTK.
    -> Firstly, the reviews are converted to suitable formats and the stopwords(including punctuations) are removed